-The hotel room was also high enough to see some distant mountain peaks surrounding Cusco, and I preferred this to rooms with courtyard views.
+The hotel room was also high enough to see some distant mountain peaks surrounding Cusco, and I preferred this to the rooms with courtyard views.

 A pedestrian alley runs between the hotel and the ruins of Kusicancha.
 The rooms' windows are high enough for there to be no security concerns.

-The closet contained bathrobes, slippers, and a digital safe which was easy to use.
+The closet contained bathrobes, slippers, and a digital safe, which was easy to use.

 Rooms offer heating but not air-conditioning, which most hotel guests won't miss.